bhisaac/5eFP/5eFP-SRD.md

 The Armor table shows the cost, weight, and other properties of the common types of armor worn in fantasy gaming worlds.

 ***Armor Proficiency.*** Anyone can put on a suit of armor or strap a shield to an arm.
 Only those proficient in the armor’s use know how to wear it effectively, however.
 Your class gives you proficiency with certain types of armor.
-If you wear armor that you lack proficiency with, you have disadvantage on any skill check, saving throw, or attack roll that involves Strength or Dexterity, and you can’t cast spells.
+If you wear armor that you lack proficiency with, you have disadvantage on any skill check, saving throw, or attack roll that involves STR or DEX, and you can’t cast spells.

 ***Armor Class (AC).*** Armor protects its wearer from attacks.
 The armor (and shield) you wear determines your base Armor Class.

 ***Heavy Armor.*** Heavier armor interferes with the wearer’s ability to move quickly, stealthily, and freely.
-If the Armor table shows “Str +1” or “Str +2”, the armor reduces the wearer’s speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.
+If the Armor table shows “Str +1” or “Str +2”, the armor reduces the wearer’s speed by 2 squares unless the wearer has a STR score equal to or higher than the listed score.

 ***Stealth.*** If the Armor table shows “Disadvantage”, the wearer has disadvantage on Performance (stealth) checks.